Battle of the Books

-The Springfield Education Foundation is a proud supporter of the Battle of the Books.
+The Springfield Education Foundation is a proud supporter of Oregon Battle of the Books.

 How it works: A series of 16 books are selected for each division by state tournament organizers.
 The books are purchased by participating school libraries, usually via grant funds, and made available to students.